g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 There is something valuable and inexhaustible here, and [if we survive](https://nickbostrom.com/deep-utopia/) then their activity will help keep life interesting when the horrible but exciting economic and political problems are taken from us.

+The rationalist way of compromising is to ask what the split is.
+I've given lots of reasons to do some trad (quite besides enjoyment).
+But having more than like 20% focus on trad matters would worry me.

 <br>

 ---